kimjoar/writings/understanding-backbone.md

 that these focus on two different DOM elements.
 This does not adhere to the principles I outline in my blog post on
 [a view's responsibilities](https://open.bekk.no/a-views-responsibility/).
-Let's pull a `StatusesView` out of `NewStatusView`.
-This is especially simple now as we use events.
-If we had used a regular `success` callback it would be far more difficult to separate these two views.
+Let's pull a `StatusesView` out of `NewStatusView`, and let it be responsible for `#statuses`.
+Separating these responsibilities is especially simple now that we use events — with a regular `success` callback this would be far more difficult.

 ```diff
  var events = _.clone(Backbone.Events);